masfaraud/design3d/docs/source/dealing_with_step.rst

 A STEP file is designed to facilitate the seamless exchange of complex 3D product information across various software platforms.
 It provides a standardized way to represent geometric and non-geometric data associated with a product's design, such as its shape, dimensions, assembly structure, materials, and other attributes.

-To help users coming from another CAD software, the Volmdlr library provides a module called `step.py that enables you to import STEP files and perform powerfull analysis within volmdlr features.
+To help users coming from another CAD software, the Volmdlr library provides a module called `step.py that enables you to import STEP files and perform powerfull analysis within design3d features.

 Import a STEP file
 *****************